Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

 We study the evolution of the quark-gluon composition of the plasma created in ultra-Relativistic Heavy Ion Collisions (uRHIC's) employing a partonic transport theory that includes both elastic and inelastic collisions plus a mean fields dynamics associated to the widely used quasi-particle model.
 The latter, able to describe lattice QCD thermodynamics, implies a "chemical" equilibrium ratio between quarks and gluons strongly increasing as $T\rightarrow T_c$, the phase transition temperature.
 Accordingly we see in realistic simulations of uRHIC's a rapid evolution from a gluon dominated initial state to a quark dominated plasma close to $T_c$.
 The quark to gluon ratio can be modified by about a factor of $\sim 20$ in the bulk of the system and appears to be large also in the high $p_T$ region.

-We discuss how this aspect, often overflown, can be essential for a quantitative study of several key issues in the QGP physics: shear viscosity, jet quenching, quarkonia suppression.
-Furthemore a bulk plasma made by more than $80\%$ of quarks plus antiquarks provides a theoretical basis for hadronization via quark coalescence.
+We discuss how this aspect, often overflown, can be important for a quantitative study of several key issues in the QGP physics: shear viscosity, jet quenching, quarkonia suppression.
+Furthermore a bulk plasma made by more than $80\%$ of quarks plus antiquarks provides a theoretical basis for hadronization via quark coalescence.

-The search for the Quark-Gluon Plasma (QGP) started its golden age thanks to the experiments at the Relativistic Heavy Ion Collider (RHIC) that have supplied convincing physical observations that a new state of matter has been created \cite{Adams:2005dq,Adcox:2004mh}.
-Such a matter has a very small viscosity \cite{Romatschke:2007mq,Song:2007ux,Song:2010mg}, a high opacity to high$-p_T$ particles \cite{Gyulassy:2004zy}, a strong screening of the interaction able to significantly dissociate charmonia \cite{Rapp:2008tf}, and exihibits a modification of the hadronization respect to the vacuum toward a quark coalescence mechanism \cite{Greco:2003mm,Fries:2003kq,Fries:2008hs}.
-Furthermore some RHIC data hints to the creation of an "exotic" initial state of matter, the Color Glass Condensate, that could be the high-energy limiting state of the QCD interaction \cite{Gyulassy:2004zy}.
-The new and upcoming experiments at the Large Hadron Collider (LHC) have confirmed the main gross properties observed at RHIC \cite{ALICE-QM}, but they will allow to explore a larger temperature range also with quite different heavy-quark abundancies and will provide more suitable conditions for creating CGC phase as initial state.
+The search for the Quark-Gluon Plasma (QGP) started its golden age thanks to the experiments at the Relativistic Heavy Ion Collider (RHIC) that have supplied convincing physical evidences that a new state of matter has been created \cite{Adams:2005dq,Adcox:2004mh}.
+Such a matter has a very small shear viscosity \cite{Romatschke:2007mq,Song:2007ux,Song:2010mg}, a high opacity to high$-p_T$ particles \cite{Gyulassy:2004zy}, a strong screening of the interaction able to significantly dissociate charmonia \cite{Rapp:2008tf}, and exhibits a modification of the hadronization respect to the vacuum toward a quark coalescence mechanism \cite{Greco:2003mm,Fries:2003kq,Fries:2008hs}.
+Furthermore some RHIC data hints to the creation of an "exotic" initial state of matter, the Color Glass Condensate (CGC), that could be the high-energy limiting state of the QCD interaction \cite{Gyulassy:2004zy}.
+The new and upcoming experiments at the Large Hadron Collider (LHC) have confirmed the main gross properties observed at RHIC \cite{ALICE-QM}, but they will allow to explore a larger temperature range also with quite different heavy-quark abundancy and will provide more suitable conditions for creating CGC phase as initial state.